cgxarrie-go/andor/README.md

 The response has 2 elements
 - boolean:
+    * false when
-    * false** when error is not nil, or the match function returns false for any item
+        * error is not nil
+        * the match function returns false for any item
-    * true when error is nil and the match function returns true for all items
+        * the match function return error for any item
+    * true in any other case
 - error:
     * nil when all the added elements match the AndOr generic type
     * not nil when any of the added elements does not match the AndOr generic type